The best airports in the world have been revealed

 Second best airport, also no change, was Tokyo's Haneda Airport.
 Japan's largest airport was also named the Best Domestic Airport and best Accessible Facilities at an airport.

-However it was Doha's Hamad airport which retained the top spot, still soaring off last year's top ranking position.
+However it was Doha's Hamad airport that retained the top spot, still soaring off last year's top-ranking position.

 Skytrax CEO Edward Plaisted offered his congratulations to the Qatari airport for the second year running.